hiuxia/Blockchain-based-AI-study-companion/INTEGRATION_README.md

 - `sourceStore`: Manages the list of available source files and selection state
 - `taskStore`: Handles document processing tasks and results
 - `uiStore`: Controls UI state like active tabs and display options

+## Bug Fixes

+Several bugs have been fixed in the latest implementation:

+1. **UI Layout Issues**: Fixed positioning of the Generate button and model selection
+2. **File Duplication**: Implemented detection and handling of duplicate files with options to:
+   - Automatically rename files (adding timestamp)
+   - Skip duplicate uploads
+3. **Error Handling**: Enhanced error handling for file-not-found errors with user-friendly messages

+See [frontend/src/docs/bug-fixes-summary.md](./frontend/src/docs/bug-fixes-summary.md) for detailed information.

 ## Development